-3. Push the rear hatch up to open.
+3. Use the exterior rear hatch handle to open.

-If you had to open the rear hatch using this lever, have your vehicle checked by a NISSAN dealer as soon as possible.
+If you had to open the rear hatch using this lever, have your vehicle checked.
+It is recommended that you visit a NISSAN dealer for this service as soon as possible.